-1 - Turbidity is a measure of the cloudiness of the water.
-We test it because it is a good indicator of the effectiveness of our filtration system.
-Our highest single turbidity measurement for the year occurred on January 24th, 2013 (0.1 NTU).
-State regulations require that turbidity must always be below 1 NTU.
-The regulations require that 95% of the turbidity samples collected have measurements below 0.5 NTU.
-Although January 2013 was the month when we had the fewest measurements meeting the treatment technique for turbidity, the levels recorded were within the acceptable range allowed and did not constitute a treatment technique violation.

-2 - The level presented represents the 90th percentile of the 10 sites tested.
+- Turbidity is a measure of the cloudiness of the water.
+We test it because it Is a good Indicator of the effectiveness of our filtration system.
+State regulations require that turbidity must always be below 1 NTU, The regulations require that 95% of the turbidity samples collected have measurements below 0.5 NTU. - 2 The level presented represents the 90th percentile of the 10 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
-In this case, 10 samples were collected at your water system and the 90th percentile value was the 302 ug/l value.
-The action level for copper was not exceeded at any of the sites tested.

-3 - The level presented represents the 90th percentile of the 10 samples collected.
-The action level for lead was exceeded at 1 of the 10 sites tested.
+In this case, 10 samples were collected at your water system and the 90th percentile value was the 373 ugh value.
+The action level for copper was not exceeded at any of the sites tested. - 3 The level presented represents the 90th percentile of the 10 samples collected.
+The action level for lead was exceeded at 1 of the 10 sites tested. - 4-Due to the Emerging Contaminant regulation, sampling of PFOA and PFOS is required.
+Due to a detection of (PFOA or PFOS), additional sampling required all analytics within the method be reported, in accordance with footnote 3 of Table 90, Subpart 5-1.
+This expanded analysis detected analytes within this table Definitions:

-Definitions:

-Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
+Maximum Contaminant Leyslich: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible.

-Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety.
+Maximum Contaminant Level Goal (MCLG1: The level of a contaminant in drinking water below which there is no known or expected risk to health, MCLGs allow for a margin of safety.

-Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
+MamRpsid,uaj gectant Lpy.g.f .: The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
+Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there Is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination.

-Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Action Level(AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

-Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water.
+Treatment Technique (IT): A required process intended to reduce the level of a contaminant in drinking water, er : Corresponds to one part of liquid in one million parts of liquid (parts per million - ppm).

-Non-Detects (ND): Laboratory analysis indicates that the constituent is not present.
+Mon-Detects (ND): Laboratory analysis indicates that the constituent is not present.

-Nephelometric Turbidity Unit (NTU): A measure of the clarity of water.
+Naphelometric Turbidity Unit (NTU): A measure of the clarity of water.
 Turbidity in excess of 5 NTU is just noticeable to the average person.

-Milligrams per liter (mg/l): Corresponds to one part of liquid in one million parts of liquid (parts per million - ppm).
-Micrograms per liter (ug/l): Corresponds to one part of liquid in one billion parts of liquid (parts per billion - ppb).
+Micrograms per liter (1.1g/1): Corresponds to one part of liquid in one billion parts of liquid (parts per billion - ppb).